huiqinli/DAT505-GitHub/session1/README.md

 ```html
 <script src="js/three.js"></script>
 ```
 This code creates a scene, a camera, two planets and an UFO, and it adds the geometries to the scene.
-11 geometries are combined to create a new look of  geometries, especially in the case of the UFO.
+11 geometries are combined to create new looks of geometries, especially in the case of the UFO.
 Both 0f them are rotating.It then creates a WebGL renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it renders the geometries within the scene for the camera.

 ```javascript